mariostabile1/Codice-Fiscale/README.md

 RSSMRA97D11Z110R
 ```

-**Added support for the calculation of tax codes for the population born abroad.**
+**-Added support for the calculation of tax codes for the population born abroad.**

-**Removed parameter "provincia" becouse, useless for the fiscal code calculation**
+**-Removed parameter "provincia" becouse, useless for the fiscal code calculation**

-**JSON files may not be complete even in the smallest municipalities or  nations.**
+**-JSON files may not be complete even in the smallest municipalities or  nations.**